-Analyzes radiographic image qualities and the effects of exposure variables upon these qualities.
+Course Description: Radiographic image quality and the effects of exposure variables.
 Semester Hours 3 (3 lec/1 lab)

 Prerequisites and/or Corequisites:

 Concurrent enrollment in other first year radiologic technology courses.
 Success completion of RADR courses in Semester I, with a grade of C or better.